Mariupol: World War II

 During World War II, the city was under German military occupation from 8 October 1941, to 10 September 1943.
 During this time, the city suffered tremendous material damage and great loss of life.
-The Germans shot approximately 10,000 inhabitants, sent nearly 50,000 young men and girls as forced laborers to Germany, deported 36,000 prisoners to concentration camps, most of whom did not survive.
+The Germans shot approximately 10,000 inhabitants, sent nearly 50,000 young men and girls as forced laborers to Germany and deported 36,000 prisoners to concentration camps.

 During the occupation, the Germans focused on "the complete and quick destruction" of Mariupol's Jewish population, as part of the Holocaust.
 The execution of the Jews of Mariupol was carried out by Sonderkommando 10A, which was part of Einsatzgruppe D. The leader was Obersturmbannführer Heinz Seetzen.
-The Germans shot about 8,000 Mariupol Jews from October 20, 1941 to October 21, 1941.
-By November 21, 1941, Mariupol was declared Jew-free.
+The Germans shot about 8,000 Mariupol Jews from 20 October 1941, to 21 October 1941.
+By 21 November 1941, Mariupol was declared Jew-free.

 The "Menorah memorial", or officially, the Mariupol Memorial to the Murdered Jews is installed in a suburb of Mariupol in memory to the murdered Jews of the city.
-The work consists of a seven-pointed menorah, a Star of David and two commemorative steles with inscriptions:
+The work consists of a seven-pointed menorah, a Star of David and two commemorative steles with inscriptions in Russian:

 The Choral Synagogue of Mariupol was reportedly undamaged during the hostilities.
 Reportedly, the Germans opened a hospital in the building, and when they retreated, tried to set fire to it.

 The Germans operated four transit camps for prisoners of war in Mariupol, consecutively Dulag 152 in 1941–1942, Dulag 172 in 1942, Dulag 190 in 1942–1943 and Dulag 201 in 1943, as well a subcamp of the Stalag 368 POW camp in 1943.
 Mariupol was liberated by the Soviet Red Army on 10 September 1943.

-In 1948, Mariupol was renamed "Zhdanov", after the recently deceased Soviet politician Andrei Zhdanov, who had been born in the city.
-The name of the city reverted to "Mariupol" in 1989.
+In 1948, Mariupol was renamed "Zhdanov", after the recently deceased close Stalin ally Andrei Zhdanov, who had been born in the city.
+The historic name of the city "Mariupol" was restored in 1989 after a popular grassroots movement advocated for the name change.